Psilocybin mushroom: Modern

-The first mention of hallucinogenic mushrooms in European medicinal literature was in the London Medical and Physical Journal in 1799: A man served Psilocybe semilanceata mushrooms he had picked for breakfast in London's Green Park to his family.
+The first mention of hallucinogenic mushrooms in European medicinal literature was in the London Medical and Physical Journal in 1799.
+A man served Psilocybe semilanceata mushrooms he had picked for breakfast in London's Green Park to his family.
 The apothecary who treated them later described how the youngest child "was attacked with fits of immoderate laughter, nor could the threats of his father or mother refrain him."

 In 1955, Valentina Pavlovna Wasson and R. Gordon Wasson became the first known European Americans to actively participate in an indigenous mushroom ceremony.
 The Wassons did much to publicize their experience, even publishing an article on their experiences in Life on May 13, 1957.
 In 1956, Roger Heim identified the psychoactive mushroom the Wassons brought back from Mexico as Psilocybe, and in 1958, Albert Hofmann first identified psilocybin and psilocin as the active compounds in these mushrooms.
+The isolation of psilocybin was the culmination of a broader research effort that involved Indigenous collaborators, anthropologists, mycologists, universities, pharmaceutical laboratories, and intelligence-linked funding during the Cold War.